eltociear/website/source-materials/framework-outline-revisions/tier-3/digital-commons/28-revision-by-Grok.md

 - **3.3 Local Citizen Nodes**:
   - Community-driven, propose/vote on policies (66% majority, 50% quorum) via digital/SMS/paper ballots, and contribute to security via **Community-Led Resilience** protocols (see **Appendix N**).
   - **Accountability**: Quarterly reviews, facilitators removable by 60% node vote.
+  - A primary function of **Local Citizen Nodes** is to act as curators of non-web, hyper-local data.
+This includes digitizing and ethically sourcing radio transcripts, folklore, community meeting records, and other materials that are invisible to mainstream web crawlers.
+This data is essential for the 'continued pre-training' and 'retrieval-augmented generation' strategies that ensure our AI models reflect true local realities.
 - **3.4 AI Ethics Committee**:
   - Under **GTC**, ensures AI transparency, audits, human values alignment, and cybersecurity integration.
   - **Accountability**: Annual ethics audits, members replaceable by **GTC** (75% approval).